perryiv/wgsg/ReadMe.md

 This code is not ready for others to use.

-It's purpose (for now) is for learning WebGPU.
+It's purpose (for now) is to help me learn WebGPU.